ramesh130/CarND-P13-Behavior-Cloning/README.md

 ## Detail Description:

 ### 1. Model Architecture Design
+**Overview**

-- Overview: The model architecture is based on the Nvidia paper on end-to-end learning.
+The model architecture is based on the Nvidia paper on end-to-end learning.
 In this paper, a CNN is implemented with 5 convolutional layers, followed by 1 flattened layers, and then by 3 fully connected layers.
 At the end of the network is a single neuron which generates the steering angle.
 My CNN follows the similar architecture, expect  It contains 4 convolutional layers and 4 fully connected layers.

-- Reason for using CNN:
+** Reason for using CNN**

-1. The end-to-end learning problem is highly nonlinar problem, the deep neuro network can handle very complex problem.
+- The end-to-end learning problem is highly nonlinar problem, the deep neuro network can handle very complex problem.
-2. The convolutional network is suited for image data, it use shared weight to reduce the number of parameter in the model.
+- The convolutional network is suited for image data, it use shared weight to reduce the number of parameter in the model.
-3. The driving data from human driving the simulation, can be obtained easlier. large amount of data is require by CNN.
+- The driving data from human driving the simulation, can be obtained easlier. large amount of data is require by CNN.

 ### 2. Architecture Characteristics,

-- Number of layers
+** Number of layers**

 The neural network contains 4 convolutional layers, followed by a flattened layer, then followed by 4 fully connected layers.
 The last layer only contains 1 node, so it produces the steering angle.

-Determine the number of layers: I started with a simple network with 2 convolution layers and 2 fully connected layer.
+** Determine the number of layers**

+I started with a simple network with 2 convolution layers and 2 fully connected layer.
 The result However, the result is constant value the model is not learning.
 Then gradually increase the number of layers, like the Nevid paper.
 The model start to learning.
 To further reduce the loss I add dropout layer after each layer to prevent overfitting.

-- Activation function:
+** Activation function**

 Relu is used as the activation function, compare to softmax it is more computationally efficient.

-- Regularization:
+** Regularization**

 A dropout layer is added after every convolution and fully connected layer.
 The layer eliminates a percentage of the output value to help the algorithm learn a more robust model.

 The final parameters of the neural network have totally 6861 parameters.
 It is a reasonable size compared to the amount of data.